 There is a flavor combination I don't come across very often.
 Chocolate, I prefer dark always, and nutmeg.
 They mingle so perfectly I am surprised to not encounter them together always!
 And there are very few desserts more indulgent and satisfying then an oozy half melted chocolate cake, if you are into chocolate that is.
 And believe me I am not, I prefer more acidic desserts, but this is a small wonder I crave for every now and then.
 And it is really so easy to make.

-On a metallic bowl fitting above a pot with boiling water, but not touching the water surface (known as a ben-marie) place:
+Stir with a silicone spatula until you have a smooth mixture.but not touching the water surface (known as a ben-marie) place:

 Stir with a silicon spatula until you have a smooth mixture.